phonedude/cs595-s22/assignments/Abiog/5/README.md

 #
 ### 5.1: CORS: Blocking and reading responses from another origin

-For this part of the assignment, [5-1.html](5.1/5-1.html) requests a .json response from another origin.
+For this part of the assignment, [5-1.html](5.1/5-1.html) requests a .json response from another origin and displays the data.
 * [server.js](5.1/server.js) is used for this html page running on port 4000.

 The file [myfavs.json](5.1/json/myfavs.json) is the json response and contains information about my three favorite things from assignment 2.